dilettant/thepublicoffice/wiki/our-workflow.md

 ## Our needs

-It is essential to indentify our needs in order to get to a better internal workflow.
+It is essential to indentify our needs in order to get to a more productive internal workflow.
 This section collects them as we indentify them:

 * A web platform in which we explain what the project is about
 * The abillity to offer some tools/applications related to the project within the same platform